-Figure 16 Service sharing interface
+Figure 18 Service sharing interface

 Share a service

-Name: D evGuideServi се
+Name: DevGuideS Service

-Group
+Group None -

 None •

 Permission

-SERVICE USER •
+SERVICE_USER •

 SHARE CANCEL

-Figure 17 Service sharing dialog
+Figure 19 Service sharing dialog

 3.2 Publishing a service

 When a service is ready to be used by a wide audience, the developer can opt to publish it to the benefit of all users, among the other services on Forestry TEP.
 As opposed to service sharing, published services are visible to all users.
 Publishing a service does not make its source code visible to other users.